pagkly/Zed/Investopedia3/Homestead Exemption.md

 Homestead Exemption
 ## What is a Homestead Exemption?

-A homestead exemption is a legal provision that helps shield a home from some creditors following the death of a homeowner spouse or the declaration of [bankruptcy](https://www.investopedia.com/terms/b/bankruptcy.asp).1 The homestead tax exemption can also provide surviving spouses with ongoing property-tax relief, which is done on a graduated scale so that homes with lower [assessed values](https://www.investopedia.com/terms/a/assessedvalue.asp) benefit the most.2 3
+A homestead exemption is a legal provision that helps shield a home from some creditors following the death of a homeowner spouse or the declaration of [[bankruptcy]](https://www.investopedia.com/terms/b/bankruptcy.asp).1 The homestead tax exemption can also provide surviving spouses with ongoing property-tax relief, which is done on a graduated scale so that homes with lower [[assessed values]](https://www.investopedia.com/terms/a/assessedvalue.asp) benefit the most.2 3

 The homestead exemption is helpful since it's designed to provide both physical shelter and financial protection, which can block the forced sale of a primary residence.
-However, the homestead exemption does not prevent or stop a bank [foreclosure](https://www.investopedia.com/terms/f/foreclosure.asp) if the homeowner defaults on their mortgage.
+However, the homestead exemption does not prevent or stop a bank [[foreclosure]](https://www.investopedia.com/terms/f/foreclosure.asp) if the homeowner defaults on their mortgage.
 Foreclosure is the process of a bank taking possession of a home due to failure to make timely mortgage payments.

 The homestead tax exemption helps to shield a portion of a home's value from property taxes.
 Homeowners may need to apply for the benefit and should check with their local government.